weecology/lab-manual/content/en/publishing/manuscript-submission.md

 ## Recommending reviewers & editors

-Journals will want you to recommend 3 - 5 people who could potentially review your manuscript.
-Those people may or may not end up being reviewers, and they might not even be asked if the handling editor has enough reviewers in mind.
+Journals typically ask you to recommend 3 or more people who could potentially review your manuscript.
+Those people may or may not end up being reviewers, and they might not even be asked, but providing a good list will help increase the chance that the review process starts quickly and that you get good feedback from relevant reviewers.

-It's probably most important to recommend scientists who have similar philosophies to yours (e.g., if the paper has a macroecological approach, don't choose someone who thinks macroecology is invalid).
-You'll also want to avoid recommending anyone who could have a conflict of interest in reviewing, including anyone at your current institution and anyone who's been a (close) coauthor with any of the manuscript's coauthors in the last 5 - 10 years or so.
-You should probably have all manuscript coauthors approve of the reviewer recommendations.
+It's probably most important to recommend scientists who have similar philosophies to yours (e.g., if the paper has a macroecological approach, don't choose someone who thinks fieldwork is the only way to do ecology).

+Don't recommend anyone who could have a conflict of interest.
+The idea is that people who would be biased by personal or institutional relationships to the authors should review the paper.
+Typically this is considered to include anyone at your current institution and anyone who's been a (close) coauthor on a paper with any of the current manuscript's coauthors in the last 5 - 10 years or so.
+You should ask coauthors to check the list of reviewer recommendations to conflicts before submitting.

-Journals will also ask for editor recommendations.
-There should be a page on the journal's website with the editorial board, choose 1 - 2 editors that seem most appropriate, based on the manuscript topic.
+Some journals will also ask for editor recommendations.
+There should be a page on the journal's website with the editorial board, choose 1 - 2 associate editors that seem most appropriate, based on the manuscript topic.

 Some journals will also allow you to designate reviewers with "conflicts" or something similar.
 This is not a list of people who have a conflict of interest as described above.
 It is an opportunity to designate people that you don't want to review the paper because they are predisposed to review it negatively (e.g., they are directly competing with you in the research space, or have known objections to certain topics/approaches).
 We basically never list people, but if you are concerned about someone chat with your advisor.